fmvilas/didgeridoo/readme.md

 ![image](modules-facade-core-libraries-diagram.jpg)

-The **core** is a single file and it contains the main program, controlling the initialization of the app, the API and so on.
+The **core** is a single file and it contains utilities for the rest of the pieces to work.

 **Libraries** are script files that provide a better and simple experience while coding, such as jQuery, jQuery UI, Bootstrap, etc.